 Hypoglycemic effects of polysaccharides from Gomphidiaceae rutilus fruiting bodies and their mechanisms

 Insulin resistance is the main cause of type 2 diabetes, fatty liver and obesity.
-Our previous study found mushroom polysaccharides have improved insulin resistance in vitro, but the underlying mechanisms were still unknown.
-Thus, we investigate the hypoglycemic effects of polysaccharides from Gomphidiaceae rutilus fruiting bodies and the mechanisms.
-The total polysaccharide (AGRP) and the neutral polysaccharide (AGRP-N) enhance insulin-stimulated glucose uptake in autophagy-dependent manner on high glucose and fatty acids-treated hepatic cells, but not the acidic polysaccharide (AGRP-A).
-Further, we elevate the oral hypoglycemic effects of polysaccharides on ob/ob mice.
+Our previous study found that mushroom polysaccharides improved insulin resistance in vitro, but the underlying mechanisms were still unknown.
+Thus, we investigate the hypoglycemic effects of polysaccharides from Gomphidiaceae rutilus fruiting bodies and their mechanisms.
+The total polysaccharides (AGRP) from Gomphidiaceae rutilus fruiting bodies and the neutral polysaccharide (AGRP-N) fraction both enhance insulin-stimulated glucose uptake in an autophagy-dependent manner in high glucose and fatty acid-treated hepatic cells, but not the acidic polysaccharide (AGRP-A) fraction.
+Further, we elucidate the oral hypoglycemic effects of polysaccharides on ob/ob mice.
 AGRP and AGRP-N lower blood glucose and improve insulin sensitivity.
-They inhibit liver lipid deposition, not only by activating AMPK to increase autophagy, but also by increasing the expressions of PPARα and CPT-1a to enhance lipolysis.
-Our results provide basis for the development of polysaccharides from Gomphidiaceae rutilus as hypoglycemic healthy food.
+They inhibit liver lipid deposition, not only by activating AMPK to increase autophagy but also by increasing the expressions of PPARα and CPT-1a to enhance lipolysis.
+Our results provide a basis for the development of polysaccharides from Gomphidiaceae rutilus as a hypoglycemic healthy food.